RichDeBourke/simple-f3-multi-lang-site/README.md

 ## Additional features for 2022

-For the July 2022 update, in addition to verifying the site works with the latest versions of Fat-Free, Bootstrap 4, and jquery, I also revised the site to:
+For the July 2022 update, in addition to verifying the site works with the latest versions of Fat-Free, Bootstrap 4, and jQuery, I also revised the site to:

 * Use system fonts – switched from using Google fonts to using `system-ui` fonts.
 Using Google fonts requires the user's browser to send a request to Google for the stylesheet and the needed font files.
 That involves sending the user's IP address to Google, which the EU General Data Protection Regulation (GDPR) says is not allowed. `system-ui` instructs the browser to use the same font the operating system uses to display text.
 This provides a similar look to what the user sees on the system screens, and it speeds up page startup time as there are no fonts to download.